mstefarov/fCraft/branch-0.60x/README.txt

 === List of Files =============================================================

-   AutoRestarter.exe - EXPERIMENTAL.
-Automatically launches ServerCLI, and
-                       restarts it if needed (e.g. if it crashed).

        ConfigGUI.exe - Graphical interface for editing your server's settings, rank setup, and world list.
 Also includes a map coverter and terrain generator.
 If you alter configuration while